 Pay invoices using account credit

-If a patient has credit on their account, Cliniko will automatically use this to pay for open invoices!
+If a patient has credit balance on their account, Cliniko will automatically use this to pay for open invoices!

 First, you'll need to create the invoice.
 Head to the Appointments page, and find the patient/appointment you need to create the invoice for, and click on it: